harsh or corrosive in tone

 incarnation of pure beauty, Rosalie — was meant for you.

-characterized by often poignant difference or incongruity between what is expected and what actually is
+displaying incongruity between what is expected and what is

 “It is sort of

-complex system of paths or tunnels in which it is easy to get lost
+complex system of paths in which it is easy to get lost

 The forest spread out around us in a boundless